libusb/hidapi/README.md

 On Linux, either the hidraw or the libusb back-end can be used.
 There are tradeoffs, and the functionality supported is slightly different.

+Note that you will need to install a udev rule file with your application for unprivileged users to be able to access HID devices with hidapi.
+Refer to the [69-hid-udev.rules](udev/69-hid-udev.rules) file in the `udev` directory for an example.

 __Linux/hidraw__ (`linux/hid.c`):

 This back-end uses the hidraw interface in the Linux kernel, and supports